Naaman Overcomes his Pride

 His Jewish servant girl suggests that he go and see Elisha, in Israel, to be healed.
 Naaman eagerly goes, but feels slighted by Elisha, who doesn’t even bother to greet his powerful visitor, instead sending a servant with the simple message to wash seven times in the river to be healed.

-Naaman agrees, performing the humble task of washing himself in the river — and is healed!
+Naaman agrees.
+He performs the humble task of washing himself in the river—and God heals him!